Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Introduction

 \subsection{Our contributions}

 We summarize the contributions of this work as follows. \begin{itemize} [leftmargin=*] \item We define a variable $\xi=\xi(x):=x$ if an input $x\in[0,2^\ell_x)$ or $\xi=\xi(x):=q-x$ if $x\in(q-2^{\ell_x},q)$, and $\lambda$ refers to the effective bit length of $\xi$.
 We use $\text{TRC}(x,\lambda-1)$ or $\text{TRC}(x,\lambda)$ to represent truncating $\lambda$ or $\lambda-1$ bits from $x$.
 We prove the inevitable existence of $1$ or $q-1$ for a positive or a negative input even if errors occur (Lemma~\ref{lmm:oneexist1}).
 We further show the maximum numbers of truncations required to compute $\text{TRC}(x,\lambda-1)$ or $\text{TRC}(x,\lambda)$ in Lemma~\ref{lmm:oneexist2}.
 Based on Lemma~\ref{lmm:oneexist1} and Lemma~\ref{lmm:oneexist2}, we design a novel two-round 3PC DReLU protocol without preprocessing. \item After applying some optimization techniques, we further extend the DReLU protocol to other non-linear functions in PPML, including the Equality, ABS, ReLU, Dynamic ReLU (Leaky ReLU, PReLU, RReLU), ReLU6, Piecewise Linear Unit (PLU), MAX, MIN, SORT, and median (MED) functions.
 By carefully merging the multiplication operation(s) into the DReLU operation, we manage to achieve two rounds of communication for all the aforementioned protocols.
-In comparison, the corresponding ReLU or MAX protocols in prior works usually have dozens of rounds. \item We implement all the protocols and evaluate the performance in a LAN network, composed of three VMs in the same cloud region.
-Our protocols could achieve performing around 90,000 DReLU/ReLU or 3,200 Maxpool (for nine inputs) operations per second with batch processing.
-Under the same settings and environment~\footnote{We take the honest-majority and passive security settings and one single threading in each VM machine.
-The ring size and the precision of inputs are set to 64bits and 32bits, respectively.}, our ReLU protocol has a one or two order(s) of magnitude improvement than the state-of-the-art works Edabits~\cite{DSM+-20} and Falcon~\cite{WTB+-21} without batch processing. \end{itemize} Most existing MPC protocols to evaluate non-linear functions rely on sequentially dependent computation, e.g., A2B switching or GC, and hence are not quite GPU-friendly.
+In comparison, the corresponding ReLU or MAX protocols in prior works usually have dozens of rounds. \item We implement all the protocols and evaluate their performance under LAN settings (three VMs in the same cloud region).
+Without batching, our DReLU/ReLU protocols achieve a one or two orders of magnitude improvement compared with the state-of-the-art work Falcon~\cite{WTB+-21} or Edabits~\cite{DSM+-20}, respectively.~\footnote{We take the honest-majority and passive security settings.
+The ring size and the precision of inputs are set to 64 bits and 13 bits, respectively.} When the batch size is 100,000, we achieve 390,000 DReLU or 370,000 ReLU operations per second. \end{itemize} Most existing MPC protocols to evaluate non-linear functions rely on sequentially dependent computation, e.g., A2B switching or GC, and hence are not quite GPU-friendly.
 In comparison, all of our Bicoptor protocols (e.g., ReLU, CMP, and Maxpool) are suitable for GPU implementation since most of their computation steps are parallelizable.